lndk-org/lndk/CONTRIBUTING.md

     2. Error String: Lower case, no `.` terminating.
     3. Display imps: Lower case, no `.` terminating.

-### Integration tests
+### Running tests

+To run just the unit tests use the command:

+`cargo test --bin lndk`

-Note that the way the tests (both unit and integration tests) run now, it's best to run them sequentially rather than concurrently (which is Rust's default) to avoid port conflicts.
-You can run them sequentially with this command:
+Since the integration tests require a Makefile to create an lnd binary you'll need to run them with this command:

-`cargo test -- --test-threads=1`
+`make itest`